Dual Degree: MA in Museum Studies and African and African-American Studies

 |2.
 Museum Professional Areas||9|

 Students will develop expertise in the principal specialties of museum work by completing at least three professional area courses (9 credit hours), at least one of which must be a Museum Studies (MUSE) course.
-Many courses in other departments may fulfill requirements; it is the responsibility of students, and their advisors, to ensure that individual courses meet program requirements based on the general relevance of the course and assurance that the student's work in the class will be applicable to museum studies by meeting with instructors and examining syllabi.
-Courses taken must be at the 500 level or above.
-A list of available professional area courses can be found on the Museum Studies website.
+Many courses in other departments may fulfill requirements.
+It is the responsibility of students, and their faculty advisors, to ensure that individual courses meet program requirements based on the general relevance of the course and assurance that the student's work will be applicable to museum studies by meeting with instructors and examining syllabi.
+Additional detail of Museum Professional Areas courses and completion requirements can be found on the Master of Arts in Museum Studies Degree Requirements page.

 |3.
 Museum Experience||3|